Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

 - Wear clothes made from natural fabrics, such as cotton.

 - Wear layers of clothes that you can remove if you feel hot.

 - Use cotton bed sheets and have layers of bedding that you can remove if you feel hot.

 - Keep room temperatures cool or use a fan.

 - Have cold drinks rather than hot ones.
 Try to avoid drinks with caffeine in them.

-Most men lose their sex drive and have erection difficulties during hormonal therapy.
-Some men also find their testicles reduce in size.
+Men often lose their sex drive and have erection difficulties during hormonal therapy.
+They may also find their testicles reduce in size.
 Things often return to normal after you stop taking the drug, but some men continue to have difficulties after treatment is over.
 Your doctor can prescribe treatments to help with erection difficulties.
 But these treatments will not increase sex drive.

 Feeling tired is a common side effect.
 Try to pace yourself and plan your day so you have time to rest.
 Gentle exercise, like short walks, can give you more energy.
 If you feel sleepy, do not drive or operate machinery.

 This treatment may cause headaches.
 If this happens, tell your doctor or nurse.
 They can give you painkillers.

 Leuprorelin can make you feel sick (nausea) but this is usually mild.
 If it does not improve, your doctor can give you anti-sickness drugs to help.